 The tongue of the criticizing Virgo can slash a person to shreds quite literally due to their razor sharp minds being able to pick up every fault and flaw they see but this occurs only when the Virgoan is operating from an unevolved state.

 Virgos may have the potential to seriously damage others with their criticism however those who suffer most from their hyper-critical minds are they themselves, since no one is exempt from their standard of Perfection, least of all those born beneath the most detail driven of signs.

 I would surmise Mother Teresa was far too well versed in the Virgoan art of destructive self-criticism since only a person who had extensive experience with it could come up with the following statement:

 “If you judge people, you have no time to love them.”

 Those who are most admired throughout history never have things easy.
 In fact, if a person’s character is to stand the test of historical Time, it’s practically a karmic requirement their lives are regularly bombarded with hardships and constantly besieged with problematic difficulties.
 It’s how a person reacts and deals with such immense challenges that determines their greatness and whether or not they will be remembered well after they are gone.

 Many feel if one is to make any kind of significant impression on humanity, the “dark night of the soul” must be encountered.
-The dark night of the soul is a temporary period of time where a person is forced to face their greatest fears and made to question every positive attribute they possess.
+This ominous sounding term refers to a temporary period of time where a person is forced to face their greatest fears and made to question every positive attribute they possess.
 As if that wasn’t fiendishly difficult enough in and of itself, when this non-illuminated time takes place it must be dealt with completely on one’s own with no assistance or support from anyone else.